yssource/rhai/README.md

 Operator functions cannot be defined as a script function (because operators syntax are not valid function names).
 However, operator functions _can_ be registered to the [`Engine`] via the methods `Engine::register_fn`, `Engine::register_result_fn` etc.
-When a custom operator function is registered with the same name as an operator, it _overloads_ (or overrides) the built-in version.
+When a custom operator function is registered with the same name as an operator, it overrides the built-in version.

 ```rust
 use rhai::{Engine, EvalAltResult, RegisterFn};